Welcome to the Premier Website for Professional Business Analysis

 Notice two further points on residual value:

-• If at the end of depreciable life, the firm realizes salvage value different from the starting residual value estimate, the firm makes a tax adjustment.
+• If at the end of depreciable life, the firm realizes Salvage Value different from the starting residual value estimate, the firm makes a tax adjustment.

 Defining Time-Base Depreciation Schedules